JuliaPlots/PlotDocs.jl/docs/src/index.md

 Data visualization has a complicated history.
 Plotting software makes trade-offs between features and simplicity, speed and beauty, and a static and dynamic interface.
 Some packages make a display and never change it, while others make updates in real-time.

 Plots is a visualization interface and toolset.
-It sits above other backends, like GR, PyPlot, PGFPlotsX, or Plotly, connecting commands with implementation.
+It sits above other backends, like GR, PythonPlot, PGFPlotsX, or Plotly, connecting commands with implementation.
 If one backend does not support your desired features or make the right trade-offs, you can just switch to another backend with one command.
 No need to change your code.
 No need to learn a new syntax.
 Plots might be the last plotting package you ever learn.

 The goals with the package are: